tabithalcostello/CreateVPN/README.md

 </p>

 <h2> Summary</h2>
 The following is a brief walk through on how to connect a Microsoft Azure Virtual Machine (VM) to a Virtual Private Network (VPN) using Proton VPN.
-This will be based on the main computer using a macOS.
-This is a brilliant tool for those who work remotely, who travel abroad, and who utilize the computer in spaces with public WIFI. <br />
+This is a brilliant tool for those who work remotely, who travel abroad, and who utilize the computer in spaces with public WIFI. <br/>

 <h2>Environments and Technologies Used</h2>